When is the best time to visit the British Virgin Islands?

-The British Virgin Islands' climate is tropical and humid, moderated by cooling northeast trade winds.
-Temperatures are pleasantly warm year round, hovering around 27°C (80°F), though it can be significantly lower in the evenings from December to April when the trade winds are at their coolest.
+The best time to visit the British Virgin Islands is between April and May, when the weather is dry and the trade winds aren’t as cool in the evening.
+The climate is tropical and humid, moderated by these cooling northeast winds.
+Temperatures are pleasantly warm year round, hovering around 27°C, although it can be significantly cooler in the evenings from December to April.

 Visiting the British Virgin Islands in January